 Living arrangements for children and teenagers after separation or divorce

-Your child is likely to adjust better to living arrangements after separation or divorce if they feel like they’ve had some input.
+But from about 5 years old, your child will probably adjust better to living arrangements after separation or divorce if they feel like they’ve had some input.
 So it’s a good idea to reassure your child that you’ll consider the living arrangements that they want.
 You can even involve your child in the discussions if they’re old enough and you and your child’s other parent can talk calmly.

 Tips for new living arrangements after separation or divorce